 You might think that eating will make your diarrhea worse, but your food choices can help to ease your symptoms and ensure your health doesn’t worsen as a result.

 The biggest danger with a short bout of diarrhea is dehydration, or the loss of water and nutrients from the body’s tissues.
-You could become dehydrated if you have diarrhea more than three times a day and are not drinking enough fluids.
-Dehydration can cause serious complications if it is not treated.
+You could become dehydrated if you have diarrhea more than three times a day and aren’t drinking enough fluids.
+Dehydration can cause serious complications if it isn’t treated.

 The best way to guard against dehydration is to consume liquids that contain salt and sugar, says digestive disease specialist Donald Kirby, MD, Director of Cleveland Clinic’s Center for Human Nutrition.
 The salt slows down the fluid loss, while the sugar helps your body to absorb the salt.

 “We tend not to want people to have salt in general, but when you’re having significant diarrhea, you want to make sure you’re getting salt and enough sugar to keep out of the emergency room,” Dr. Kirby says.